What does a Mini Tummy Tuck involve?

 You will stay in hospital for 1-2 days following surgery and may have 1-2 small drainage tubes inserted under the skin to remove any excess fluid in your recovery period.
 On the day after surgery, you will be fitted with a compression garment which produces gentle pressure on your tummy area to reduce swelling and bruising.
 Your drainage tubes will normally be removed on the day following surgery and you will be encouraged to carefully start regaining mobility.

 You may return home 1-2 days after surgery, depending on your recovery.
-During the first week, prior to your Dressings Clinic appointment, you should mobilise gently around the house including short trips out.
+During the first week, prior to your Dressings Clinic appointment, you should move gently around the house including short trips out.

-During this recovery period, we would advise you against performing any activities such as lifting or manual work.
-If you have young children it is best to organise extra help with them during this time to avoid any lifting.
+During this recovery period, we would advise you to avoid any lifting or manual work.
+If you have young children it is best to organise extra help with them during this time.

-At your Dressings Clinic appointment (1 week following surgery) the wounds will be checked and the ends of the absorbable sutures trimmed.
+At your Dressings Clinic appointment (1 week after surgery) the wounds will be checked and the ends of the absorbable sutures trimmed.
 Brown micropore tape will be applied to the incisions to support them and help your scars heal.
-We will see you regularly after this and take your postoperative photographs at your appointment 6 weeks following surgery.
+We will see you regularly after this and take photographs at your appointment 6 weeks following surgery.